YuheMa702/RustNotes/3-1-Variables-Mutability/notes.md

 const ONE_HOUR_IN_SECONDS: u32 = 60 * 60;
 ```

-There are few differences between constants and immutable variables:
+There are a few differences between constants and variables:

 | Constants       | Variables (default) |
 |:----------------|:--------------------|